kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 ## How to create a new blank pipeline using the `kedro pipeline create` command

- To create a new modular pipeline, use the following:
+ To create a new modular pipeline, use the following command:

 ```bash
 kedro pipeline create <pipeline_name>